Vahdat: Economy

 The city's economy is mainly shaped by the surrounding district's agricultural activities: cotton, cattle, grains and vegetable production, and viticulture, with cotton-ginning being the city's dominant industrial activity.

 Transportation

 There are road and rail connections between Vahdat and Dushanbe.
 Vahdat's railway station was built in 1930.
 Highway connections are possible to Jirgatol, Khorog, Kulob, Nurak and Yovon.

 Education

 The Vahdat Statistical College specializes in courses on finance, accounting and economics.

 Infrastructure

 Vahdat is the location of a prison which included those convicted of terrorist crimes, mainly associated with membership in Islamic State (ISIS/ISIL) and the Islamic Renaissance Party of Tajikistan (IRPT).
 In 2019, a prison riot saw three guards and 29 inmates killed, 24 of whom were said to be Islamic militants.
-One of the those killed was Behruz Gulmurod, a son of Gulmurod Halimov, previously a commander of Tajik Interior Ministry special forces who joined ISIS/ISIL in 2015.
+One of those killed was Behruz Gulmurod, a son of Gulmurod Halimov, previously a commander of Tajik Interior Ministry special forces who joined ISIS/ISIL in 2015.